 As one of the city’s largest boardwalks, there is no shortage of things to do and see along the Amador Causeway which hosts restaurants, luxe yacht clubs, pathways for cycling and jogging and the BioMuseo.
 There are also plenty of lookout points, granting fabulous views of the bay, Casco Viejo and huge tanker ships waiting to sail through the iconic Panama Canal.

 A kaleidoscope of colours attracts visitors to the BioMuseo, which was designed by renowned architect Frank Gehry who’s famous for his futuristic works.
-Opened in 2013, the vibrant, angular roof is a stark contrast to the calm blue waters that surround it, making quite the statement along the Amador Causeway.
+Considered one of the top Panama City activities since its doors opened in 2013, the vibrant, angular roof is a stark contrast to the calm blue waters that surround it, making quite the statement along the Amador Causeway.

 Inside, visitors will find nearly a dozen exhibitions covering topics like biodiversity, the human evolution, and how Panama was created via a “living bridge.”
 While inside, be sure to look both up and around to fully appreciate the architectural wonder.